tee118/Insotravels-website/README.md

 ## Description

-Insotravels is a is a bespoke travel agency site. where customers are able to book aconsultation with a travel agent for a more bespoke and hand holding travel booking process that is suitable for their experience.
+Insotravels is a bespoke travel agency site. where customers are able to book aconsultation with a travel agent for a more bespoke and hand holding travel booking process that is suitable for their experience.